apalache-mc/apalache/docs/src/apalache/preprocessing.md

  ## Keramelizer

  Keramelizer rewrites TLA+ expressions into [KerA](./kera.md).
-For many TLA+ expressions this translation is clear, however, some expressions cannot be easily translated.
-Below we discuss such expressions and the decisions that we have made.
+ For many TLA+ expressions, this translation is clear;
+ however, some expressions cannot be easily translated.
+ Below, we discuss such expressions and the decisions that we have made.

 # References